sandboxnu/course-catalog-api/README.md

 ## Docs

-Please see the `/docs` directory for documentation.
-The rendered documentation can be found on [our Github Pages](https://sandboxnu.github.io/course-catalog-api/).
+Our documentation can be found at [https://apidocs.searchneu.com/](https://apidocs.searchneu.com/)